 Be Upfront and Honest About Everything

 Whatever you do in regards to repairs, it is critical that you are open, honest, and transparent with buyers about the damage situation in your house.
-If you’re trying to sell the house fast, there are too many stopgaps in place that will catch out any lies or omissions, so there’s no point in trying.
+If you’re trying to sell the house fast, there are too many stopgaps in place that will catch any lies or omissions, so there’s no point in trying.
 Plus, it’s just not good business.
 Honesty is important from the start.

 Whatever the condition, consider completing a pre-inspection and disclosing everything found on the inspection report.
 It probably won’t look pretty for you, and you’ll have to adjust your asking price accordingly, but again it’s about being honest in an attempt to expedite the sale.
-You might as well come in lower in your initial offer to buyers as to cut out some of the unnecessary negotiations.
+You might as well come in lower in your initial offer to buyers to cut out some of the unnecessary negotiations.
 It’s also going to be a signal to buyers looking for fixer-upper properties that they should get involved and start bidding.